 - Top-level University web pages will only link to the Missouri State web address, not the external domain name.

-- The external domain name must be appropriate to the University's mission and approved by the Director of Web and New Media (appeals may be made to IT Council).
+- The external domain name must be appropriate to the university's mission and approved by the director of web strategy and development (appeals may be made to IT Council).

-Unofficial websites wanting an external domain name or web forwarding must purchase and service the domain name with their own funds and resources; however, the Office of Web and New Media will consult with organizations to help determine their domain name options.
+Unofficial websites wanting an external domain name or web forwarding must purchase and service the domain name with their own funds and resources; however, web strategy and development will consult with organizations to help determine their domain name options.

 Some University units may be granted exemptions to this policy.
 Units must abide by these requirements:

-- The unit must work through the Director of Web and New Media to purchase an external domain according to the Director of Web and New Media's methods and procedures.
+- The unit must work through the director of web strategy and development to purchase an external domain according to the director of web strategy and development's methods and procedures.

-- The external domain name must be appropriate to the University's mission and approved by the Director of Web and New Media.
+- The external domain name must be appropriate to the university's mission and approved by the director of web strategy and development.
 Appeals may be made to IT Council.

-If an exemption is approved, the Office of Web and New Media will register and set up the external domain name.
-To avoid billing and registration problems, University units are not permitted to register domain names without the approval of the Director of Web and New Media.
+If an exemption is approved, web strategy and development will register and set up the external domain name.
+To avoid billing and registration problems, university units are not permitted to register domain names without the approval of the director of web strategy and development.

 Applying for an exemption

-To apply for an exemption, contact the Office of Web and New Media and explain your need, purpose, and desired address.
+To apply for an exemption, contact web strategy and development and explain your need, purpose, and desired address.
 Exemptions will be approved for units that meet any of the following criteria:

 - The unit is an auxiliary unit that conducts business with the public and would like to register a ".com" address